kaustubhV10/kaustubhV10/README.md

 ---

 ### 🔭 What I'm working on
-- 📊 Building hybrid ML models (CatBoost + Neural Nets)
+- 📊 Building hybrid ML models
 - 🤖 Experimenting with agentic AI frameworks

 ---